No. 2 UCLA rallies to beat No. 4 Villanova 86-77 - WHIZ News

+“They gutted it out and we didn’t,” Villanova coach Jay Wright said.

-Jules Bernard banked in a jumper that tied it at 67 with 30 seconds to go to force overtime, when cheering, chanting fans in Pauley Pavilion remained on their feet until the final buzzer.
+Jules Bernard banked in a jumper that tied it at 67 with 30 seconds to go to force overtime, when over 13,000 cheering, chanting fans remained on their feet until the final buzzer.

+“We were relentless but their efforts were relentless, too,” Bruins coach Mick Cronin said.
+“Nobody should have lost this game.”

+The Bruins looked they were going to when they fell behind by 10.
+But they rallied over the final 5 1/2 minutes of regulation while holding the Wildcats at 67.

 Jaime Jaquez Jr. added 21 points and 13 rebounds and Bernard finished with 16 points for UCLA (2-0).

-Jermaine Samuels scored 20 points and Collin Gillespie scored 18 points to lead Villanova (1-1).
+Samuels scored 20 points and Gillespie scored 18 points to lead Villanova (1-1).

-Caleb Daniels missed two 3-pointer attempts and Gillespie missed a layup before Samuels hit a 3 in the closing seconds.

-The Wildcats, the 2018 national champions, had their share of supporters under the 11 national championship banners.
+The Wildcats, 2018 national champions, had their share of supporters under UCLA’s record 11 national championship banners.

+“It was a great game,” Wright said.
+“Great atmosphere.
+This place is awesome.”

+Cronin added, “I told Jay, ‘Let’s just do it again tomorrow.’
+Doesn’t get much better than that.”

 Neither team gave an inch until midway through the second half.